wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 - value `Object` - The value that is passed in along the req (via body, header, etc.)

 **Returns**: `Array` - If <tt>value</tt> is required, is undefined, null, or an empty string, and there is no defaultValue, this will return theresult of [Return_Error](#Validation.Parameters.Return_Error).
 If there is a defaultValue, this will return an empty array, which indicatesthat the defaultValue will be used, which is not validated.
 If <tt>value</tt> is not undefined, null, or an empty string,this will return undefined indicating that further validation is required.
+<a name="Validation.Parameters.Validate_Int64"></a>
+###Parameters.Validate_Int64(param, value)
+Ensures that the <tt>value</tt> that is passed in is a valid integer with a format of int64.
+This allows all forms of a number (so 2, 2.0, 2e0, 0x2).
+As a hex value COULD be the hex representationof an actual integer (and JavaScript parses it for us anyway), allow JavaScript to treat hex numbers in theway it wants to.
+Additionally, if a minimum or maximum is defined for this <tt>param</tt> ensure that thevalue is greater than the minimum (if minimum defined) or less than the maximum (if maximum defined).
+This allows numbers between <tt>Number.MIN_VALUE</tt> (exclusive) and <tt>Number.MAX_VALUE</tt> (inclusive).
+This does have issues with edge cases, however, (such as Number.MAX_VALUE + 1) as, per IEEE-754 2008 §4.3.1 spec,JavaScript does rounding during addition, so essentially, Number.MAX_VALUE + 1 will equal Number.MAX_VALUE notNumber.Infinity.
+There isn't anything we can do about this as it is correct, per spec, but it isn't intuitive.
+If "nothing" was passed into the validate function and it's required with no default value,then this will throw a parameter is required error.

+**Params**

+- param `Object` - The Swagger param that was created for this operation
+- value `Object` - The value that is passed in along the req (via body, header, etc.)

+**Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value parsed successfully.
 <a name="Validation.Parameters.Validate_Integer"></a>
 ###Parameters.Validate_Integer(param, value)
 Ensures that the <tt>value</tt> that is passed in is a valid integer (or an integer with a format of int32).
 This allows all forms of a number (so 2, 2.0, 2e0, 0x2).
 As a hex value COULD be the hex representationof an actual integer (and JavaScript parses it for us anyway), allow JavaScript to treat hex numbers in theway it wants to.
 Additionally, if a minimum or maximum is defined for this <tt>param</tt> ensure that thevalue is greater than the minimum (if minimum defined) or less than the maximum (if maximum defined).
+This allows numbers between -9007199254740991 and +9007199254740991 (inclusive) per(@link http://people.mozilla.org/~jorendorff/es6-draft.html#sec-number.isinteger).
 If "nothing" was passed into the validate function and it's required with no default value,then this will throw a parameter is required error.

 **Params**